shantel1111/chrome-dashboard/README.md

 ---

 ## 📦 Installation
-# Clone the repo
 git clone https://github.com/shantel1111/project-dashboard.git

-# Go into the project folder
 cd project-dashboard

-# Open the app (no dependencies needed)
 open index.html   # or double-click the file in your system

 ---